VisIVOLab/ViaLacteaVisualAnalytics-doc/source/install.rst

 Installation
 ============
-The source code of VLVA is available `here <https://github.com/NEANIAS-Space/ViaLacteaVisualAnalytics>`_.
+VLVA is an open-source software available for macOS and Linux systems.
+The source code is available on `GitHub <https://github.com/NEANIAS-Space/ViaLacteaVisualAnalytics>`_.

+To manually build and install VLVA (with its dependencies), follow the steps provided `here <https://github.com/NEANIAS-Space/ViaLacteaVisualAnalytics/blob/master/INSTALL.md>`_.

-DMG and Debian packages can be found in the `GitHub Releases page <https://github.com/NEANIAS-Space/ViaLacteaVisualAnalytics/releases>`_.
+Pre-compiled DMG and Debian packages are available on the `GitHub Releases page <https://github.com/NEANIAS-Space/ViaLacteaVisualAnalytics/releases>`_.

 Docker container
 ----------------